-A disciplinary hearing was arranged with Christianne Silverwood instructed as HR Advisor to chair and take notes at this meeting.
+A disciplinary hearing was arranged with a member of our HR Consultant team to chair and take notes at this meeting.
 Another director, David, was the decision maker who would decide whether the disciplinary allegations should be upheld and if so whether she should be dismissed.

 The letter inviting Julia to her disciplinary hearing warned her that the outcome might be dismissal for gross misconduct without notice.
 Julia said she was too ill to attend and the first hearing was postponed.
 She was asked for a GP letter to set out why she could not attend a reconvened hearing.

 Julia made a Subject Access Request and it was arranged for her to come into the office to look at her personnel file.

 Julia failed to provide a sick note so a new disciplinary meeting was organised.
 Julia asked to bring a solicitor and this was refused as she was only entitled to bring a work colleague or trade union representative.
 Julia did not turn up for her disciplinary meeting.
 She was dismissed for gross misconduct with immediate effect in her absence.
 Fiona made sure that the company’s legal expense insurers read all the documents and were prepared to authorise cover if there was an Employment Tribunal claim.

 A grievance hearing was offered to deal with Julia’s allegations but she did not follow up on this and neither did she appeal her dismissal.
 She did not make a disability discrimination or a sex discrimination claims to the Employment Tribunal.